absentees/design-playbook/README.md

 ##### Search engine positioning

 A final area for analysis is ranking in major search engines, which could expand into an examination of marketing efforts by the competitors.
 There should be a set of common keywords for companies in the same market space, and top placement is a definite advantage in attracting new users.

+## PLAN

+### Personas

+Creating personas is an important part of the research and planning stages as it prevents you from making the mistaking of thinking that something else is all about you.

+It is recommended to create at least 3-5 web personas, focused on qualitative assessment, like a story about your persona.

+#### The process

+1. Create a persona document including information:
+  - Name
+  - Description
+  - Photo
+2. Refer to them based on their description e.g. "analytical influencer"
+3. Include a longer description that focuses on what that person values and the way they make decisions.
+As well as some personal information
+4. Precision is more important than accuracy.
+Make is realistic.
+5. To test - use and act out the decision making scenarios
+  - Search engine query
+  - Follow their path from your landing page to your low level detail and responding to the call to actions

+There are two basic types: decision makers and influencers.

+**Decision makers** (most specific web personas) - type of person who is looking to buy a product or service.
+They are looking fro a solution to a immediate problem and quickly.
+They are looking for:
+- Key facts
+- Specific benefits
+- Pricing
+- Clear CTA

+**Influencers** - gather information in order to help them make decision.
+One day they might become decision makers, but not right now.
+They are looking for informational content:
+- Blogs
+- Articles
+- Whitepapers
+- Webinars
+- Customer forums
+- CTA - to subscribe to content or register for events

+Consider two basic behavioral personas when planning the IA:
+- User browsing oriented - tend twoard exploring a sites menus in order to gain understanding of content
+- Search oriented - immediately use a websites search function to find what they are looking for